 Here are a few snack ideas to keep in mind:

 This should be an obvious one.
 Making a cold cut sandwich or a PB&J is the easiest thing to bring along in a plastic Ziploc bag.
 You can keep it simple, with turkey and cheese; make it more protein-packed, with peanut or almond butter; or go gourmet with some more toppings.
 Just make sure whatever you’re packing can withstand the test of time and bring a small cooler along if necessary.
+Don't be afraid to pack several sandwhiches because when you're out on the water, you can get hungry at any point.

 We love these snacks because you can easily take them anywhere and they come in a secure, sealed bag of their own.
 (Or get smaller, individual bags if you’re going out with the family!)
 Chips and pretzels are a perfect snack for being out on the water because they are filling and pack a lot of long-lasting flavor.
 A crunchy snack is a must but be prepared to share!